cogdog/flickr-cc-helper/README.md

 Turns the laborious task of giving attribution of creative commons flickr photos into a one click operation.
 If you just want to run with it [make your own now](http://cogdog.github.io/flickr-cc-helper/).

+**Note** *This bookmarklet tool currently works in Chrome and Safari web browsers but not Firefox (do to Content Security Policy restrictions).
+There might be options, but so far they are eluding me.*

 WHY
 -----